-The coordinate system used for calculating the moment of inertia and center of mass for the FT Sensor is shown in the figure below.
+The coordinate system used for calculating the moment of inertia and center of mass for the FT Sensor is shown in the matrix and the table below:

 All values are approximate.
 Actual coordinates may vary according to various options present on the Sensor.